PrefectHQ/prefect/docs/integrations/prefect-dask/usage_guide.md

 # Usage Guide

-Below is a guide on how to use `prefect-dask` effectively.
+Use `prefect-dask` to speed up code with parallelization.

-## Running tasks on Dask
+## Run tasks on Dask

 The `DaskTaskRunner` is a parallel task runner that submits tasks to the [`dask.distributed`](http://distributed.dask.org/) scheduler.

 By default, a temporary Dask cluster is created for the duration of the flow run.